ryan597/NewProjectTemplate/README.md

+This is my personal template for starting new projects.
+I am still developing its style.

 # PROJECTNAME

-Repository for code to reproduce the results of the pre-print PROJECTNAME.
+Repository for code to reproduce the results of PROJECTNAME.

 ---